Messages below have not been updated since 2013. For current notices about things I've written, see my stream of tweets at lower right.

 Two of the biggest cosmic mysteries may have a single solution.
 Identifying the dark matter, which makes up most of the mass of the universe, could also explain wht there is apparently much more matter than antimatter in the universe — if the dark matter is made of antimatter nuggets.
 My summary here of new paper here.

 Welcome to Sciencenoise.
 This is the home for some of my writings about science.
-Currently I also contribute a blog called Context to the website for Science News magazine, where I was editor in chief from 2007 to 2012 and am now managing editor.
+I am now semi-retired, although I write a blog called Context for the website for Science News magazine, where I was editor in chief from 2007 to 2012 and was managing editor from 2014 to 2017.
+You can access that blog at sciencenewsblog.org.

-I add content to this page on an irregular basis.
-If you want to be alerted when new material is posted, you can follow me on Twitter at @tom_siegfried.
+I add content to this page infrequently.
+If you want to be alerted when new material is posted, or when a new Science News blog post appears, you can follow me on Twitter at @tom_siegfried.

 Any similarity of the name of this page to other publications, living or dead, is purely coincidental.